source-c/source-c/README.md

 - 👯 IT Business Partner
 - ⚡ Distributed Systems Expert
 - 🔭 Practical Software Architect
-- ✨ Occasional Chief Engineer and Software Developer
+- ✨ Seasoned Chief Engineer and occasionally Software Developer

 ### ... and even more